davidchehet/monte-carlo-chegg-acquisition/README.md

 1. Update `config.py` with new valuations, shares, entry price, etc.
 2. Adjust your scenario probabilities in `config.py`.
-3. For the `"bankruptcy"` key in `SCENARIO_PROBABILITIES`, adjust parameters for your business inside the `calculate_default_probability` function.
+3. For the `"bankruptcy"` key in `SCENARIO_PROBABILITIES`, adjust parameters for your business inside the `calculate_default_probability` function stored in `financials.py`.
 Look at the function documentation for details on how to implement it for your business.
 4. Run `main.py` to simulate and visualize.

 ---